 Do you need to track percent complete on projects?

-Tracking percent complete is helpful.
+Tracking percent complete is helpful for project managers.
 But it’s not essential.
-If you create a really simple schedule using my free Excel Gantt chart template, then it would be too much effort to colour the cells to represent percent complete – I wouldn’t bother.
+If you create a really simple schedule using my free Excel Gantt chart template, then it would be too much effort to color the cells to represent percent complete — I wouldn’t bother.